 It’s also significant to note that the messaging giant placed ads in traditional print newspapers to announce its plan.
 Print may be dying, but it retains a certain level of trust earned over decades.
 News consumers in India, in this example, trust their local papers to clarify uncertainties they encounter online.
 The same is true, to varying degrees, of legacy media institutions around the world.

 We’re not Luddites at Pressland.
 We’ve been helping chart media’s digital future since the days of Mosaic.
-But we also understand that legacy media and the blockchain-powered networks of tomorrow are not mutually exclusive.
+But we also understand that legacy media and the decentralized networks of tomorrow are not mutually exclusive.
 Far from it.
 They will depend on and interact with each other in ways that are familiar, just now coming into view and difficult to foresee.

 Appendix: Deep Fakes